UCLALibrary/fester/src/main/scripts/festerize/README.md

 Uploads CSV files to the Fester IIIF manifest service for processing.

-Any collection rows found in the CSV are used to create a IIIF collection.
+Any rows with an `Object Type` of `Collection` (i.e., "collection row") found in the CSV are used to create a IIIF collection.

-Any work rows are used to expand or revise a previously created IIIF collection (corresponding to the collection that the work is a part of), as well as create a IIIF manifest corresponding to the work.
+Any rows with an `Object Type` of `Work` (i.e., "work row") are used to expand or revise a previously created IIIF collection (corresponding to the collection that the work is a part of), as well as create a IIIF manifest corresponding to the work.
 A "work" is conceived of as a discrete object (e.g., a book or a photograph) that one would access as an individual item.

-Any page rows are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of).
+Any rows with an `Object Type` of `Page` (i.e., "page row") are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of).

 After Fester creates or updates any IIIF collections or manifests, it updates and returns the CSV files to the user.